 You can also set the agent up as a daemon or service on Linux and other Unix-like systems.
-(See Section 2.3.1, "Installing MySQL Cluster Manager on Unix Platforms".)
+(See Section 3.3.1, "Installing MySQL Cluster Manager on Unix Platforms".)
 If you also want data node failed processes from a running MySQL NDB Cluster to be started when the agent fails and restarts in such cases, you must make sure that StopOnError is set to 0 on each data node (and not to 1, the default).

-3.2.2 Starting and Stopping the MySQL Cluster Manager Agent on Windows
+4.2.2 Starting and Stopping the MySQL Cluster Manager Agent on Windows

 To start the MySQL Cluster Manager agent manually on a Windows host, you should invoke mcmd.exe, found in the bin directory under the manager installation directory on that host.
-By default, the agent uses etc/mcmd.ini in the MySQL Cluster Manager installation directory as its configuration file; this can be overridden by passing the desired file's location as the value of the --defaults-file option.
+If the configuration file's location is not specified with the --config option, mcmd looks for the file at its default locations (see Section 3.4, "MySQL Cluster Manager Configuration File" for details).